Marne-la-Vallée bus network

-Marne-la-Vallée is a French bus network run by Île-de-France Mobilités.
-The network is operated by Transdev via Transdev Marne-la-Vallée since January 1, 2021.
+Marne-la-Vallée is a French bus network run by Île-de-France Mobilités, operated by Transdev via his subsidiary Transdev Marne-la-Vallée from January 1, 2021.

-It consists of 37 lines (including 4 night lines) which mainly serve the catchment area of Marne-la-Vallée.
+It consists of 33 lines which mainly serve the catchment area of Marne-la-Vallée.
+The network is also completed with four night lines.

 History

 Pep's bus network

 The Marne-la-Vallée bus network was created under the Pep's bus brand in 1995, seven years after Transdev bought the local bus company Transdev AMV following an agreement between Transdev and the transport union of sectors 3 and 4 of Marne-la-Vallée.
 It consisted of 12 lines.

 The Pep's bus network was gradually formed, with the development of the Pep's image on buses and bus stop signs (450 were created for the occasion) on March 9, 1998.

 That same year, Europe Autocars, which manages the bus network in the northern Marne region, comprised five lines that integrated the Pep's bus network.
 It is now managed by the Syndicat Intercommunal d'Études des Mobilités Urbaines.

 Since the 2000s, the intensive development of the Val d'Europe area has made it possible to improve the service offered, by improving communication with users, with the creation of passenger information screens on buses, ticket offices dedicated to the network, a website including real-time timetables for all lines as well as a discussion forum.
 Despite the frequency of some bus lines on the network being lower than that of RER A (a train every five minutes in the evening at Torcy station, for example) but similar to that of RER E (a train every fifteen minutes at Tournan station, for example), the Pep's network is booming, thanks to modifications and reinforcements on its lines, and accompanies the development of the new town of Marne-la-Vallée.